Integrated Generalized Zero-Shot Learning for Fine-Grained Classification: Experimental Studies

-\textbf{Visualizing Learned Attentions.} To study the learned attention, we visualize the learned attention maps in Figure~\ref{aplphas}.
-The second column shows that the attribute related regions are assigned more weights than the other regions for focusing better on the possible distinctive attributed regions.
-Compared to second column (one-level attention), the third column (two-level attention) shows more weight assignment on the regions having intra-class common attributes to assist in better class decision.
-For example, in the first row of Figure~\ref{aplphas}, notice that the region shown in green circle in the third column achieves more attention compared to that of the second column as the attribute `wing pattern stripped' has a greater score of presence in the samples of the class.
-On the other hand, the region shown in orange circle in third column receives less attention than the second column as the attribute `belly color red' has less visibility in the samples of the class.
-This visualization verifies the importance of our two-step attention mechanism to learn better attribute weighted features for fine-grained GZSL.
+{The first row of Figure~\ref{aplphas} presents some examples of the class `Mallard' from the CUB dataset.} To study the learned attention, we visualize the learned attention maps for an image of the class `Mallard' in the second row of Figure~\ref{aplphas}.
+We visualize the output of the first level of attention in the second column of the second row, which shows that the local regions linked to the attributes are assigned more weights than the other regions.
+This assists in focusing better on the possible distinctive attributed regions.
+The third column of the second row shows the visualization of second-level attention.
+Compared to the output of one-level attention, two-level attention shows more weight assignment on the regions having intra-class common attributes to assist in better class decisions.
+In particular, notice that the region shown in green circles in the third column achieve more attention compared to that of the second column as the attributes `forehead color green' and `breast color grey' have a greater score of presence in the samples of the class.
+On the other hand, the region shown in orange circle in the third column receives less attention than the second column as the attribute `leg color orange' has less visibility in the samples of the class.
+This visualization verifies the importance of our two-step attention mechanism to learn better attribute-weighted features for fine-grained GZSL.